 Floralis Generica is made from aluminium, giving it a reflective surface.

-During the day, the city is reflected on the surface, and at night the petals glow red.
+During the day, the city is reflected on the surface, and the petals glow red at night.

 7- National Monument to the Flag

 In the city of Rosario is the National Monument to the Flag.

 The monument was built to commemorate the historic raising of the Argentine National Flag, created by Manuel Belgrano, in 1872 on the cliffs of the Parana River.

 The monument is located in that same spot.
 Part of the monument features an eternal flame, burning permanently to honour those who have died for Argentina.

 The monument was built from marble and in a renaissance style and occupies a staggering 10,000 square meter area.

 Argentina’s flag is so important to the country, and the history it represents, that the whole monument was designed to represent the motherland; as a ship sailing into eternity.

 - 22 Ohio Landmarks